ilariaGalliano/game-library-app/README.md

 # GAME APP LIBRARY
 #### Video Demo:  https://youtu.be/yY9uWhbmweQ?si=-Lh2ytXMicWaXfVM
 #### Description:
-Game Library is a web application where users can track the video games they own, add new games and edit the content.
-You can register yourself to the app and then login to see your games list and add new ones.
+Game Library is a web application where users can track their video games, add new ones and edit the content.
+You can register to the app and then login to see your games's list.

 #### Technologies:
 FrontEnd: VueJS3